FunnyArchive/SkyblockFeatures/README.md

 </div>
 <h1 align="center">Skyblock Features</h1>
 *A simple Hypixel Skyblock mod that adds features that are not commonly found in other mods but are very useful*

-<br><br>For Suggestions and Support join the discord! https://discord.gg/UVXCPDAmJK
+For Suggestions and Support join the discord! https://discord.gg/UVXCPDAmJK

 **Quick Start Guide**
 - Download mod from releases tab